selabs-ur1/doodle/fuzz-tuto.md

         MAVEN_OPTS="-javaagent:jacocoagent.jar" mvn javafuzz:fuzz -DclassName=fr.istic.tlc.JavafuzzTestExample -Ddirs=CORPUS_DIR
 ```

 Every push or pull request triggers our pipeline and the Javafuzz test is executed and the results can be seen in the [Actions](https://github.com/KomInc/doodle/actions) tab.
-The fuzzing with javafuzz in a pipeline ouputs look like :
+The fuzzing with javafuzz in a pipeline outputs look like :
 ![Alt Image text](api/src/main/resources/images/javafuzz_pipeline.PNG?raw=true "Javafuzz in pipeline")

 ## Implementing fuzzing with JQF and Zest

 [**JQF**](https://github.com/rohanpadhye/jqf#what-is-structure-aware-fuzzing) is a structure-aware  fuzzing tool.
 > JQF is a feedback-directed fuzz testing platform for Java (think: AFL/LibFuzzer but for JVM bytecode).
-JQF uses the abstraction of property-based testing, which makes it nice to write fuzz drivers as parameteric JUnit test methods.
+JQF uses the abstraction of property-based testing, which makes it nice to write fuzz drivers as parameterized JUnit test methods.
 JQF is built on top of [junit-quickcheck](https://github.com/pholser/junit-quickcheck).
 JQF enables running junit-quickcheck style parameterized unit tests with the power of **coverage-guided** fuzzing algorithms such as **Zest**.

 [**Zest**](https://rohan.padhye.org/files/zest-issta19.pdf)
 > [Zest](https://rohan.padhye.org/files/zest-issta19.pdf) is an algorithm that biases coverage-guided fuzzing towards producing semantically valid inputs; that is, inputs that satisfy structural and semantic properties while maximizing code coverage.
 Zest's goal is to find deep semantic bugs that cannot be found by conventional fuzzing tools, which mostly stress error-handling logic only.
 By default, JQF runs Zest via the simple command: ```mvn jqf:fuzz```.

 ### Usage of JQF
 This tutorial consists in installing JQF, setting it up and use it to test the **doodle api** by using corrupt HTTP requests as input data.